 Indeed, the city is considered Switzerland’s capital of architecture.
 With so many ancient buildings, as well as new ones designed by world-famous architects, it is a fascinating mix.
 There are 12 winners of the Pritzker Architecture Prize in Basel, an unrivaled number.

 Basel once had seven city gates, but today only three remain.
 Strolling through one of the city gates is a perfect spot for posing for photos.

 Gross Basel, where most museums and tourist attractions are located, was settled some 2,000 years ago by Romans and Celts.
 Klein Basel is about 700 years old and is home today to many ethnic neighborhoods from 100+ nations.

-Although it is the third largest city in Switzerland, Basel is pleasantly under-discovered by tourists.
-We greatly enjoyed wandering the often-empty, curving cobble stoned alleys and flower-bedecked courtyards of the Old Town.
+Although it is the third-largest city in Switzerland, Basel is pleasantly under-discovered by tourists and mostly occupied by the Swiss.
+We greatly enjoyed wandering the often-empty, curving cobblestoned alleys and flower-bedecked courtyards of the Old Town.

 The medieval “guild” houses, displaying Gothic, Renaissance and Baroque splendor, often have broad shutters and usually display dates on their facades, some as far back as 13 BC.
 The city has over 190 elaborate water fountains, all of which have potable water.

 What to See in Basel

 Switzerland’s Basel offers a plethora of sites to see in this pedestrian-friendly city and includes the 12th-century Basler Münster (Cathedral) with its two Gothic towers, the lively Marktplatz with its outdoor market, fronting the elaborately decorated, 500-year-old, castle-like Town Hall (Rathaus.)
 Market time is between 7 am to 2 pm daily, offering flowers, cheeses, vegetables and fruits and other items.